oscal-compass/community/README.md

 The goals of this open source community includes the following:

-* Drive adoption of the OSCAL standard usng Trestle, Agile Authroing, and C2P tools for end-to-end compliance automation.
+* Drive adoption of the OSCAL standard usng Trestle, Agile Authoring, and C2P tools for end-to-end compliance automation.
 * Come up with use-cases for automating compliance processes in an organization and the required tooling support.
 * Influence the OSCAL standard based on the requirements and use-cases identified.